codatio/codat-docs/docs/integrations/banking/plaid/switching-between-plaid-environments.md

 ## Switch between environments

-:::Caution Creating new companies after switching environments
+:::caution Creating new companies after switching environments

 To avoid data inconsistencies, we recommend that you create new companies when you change environments.
-Any companies originally created in another environment are deauthorized and require [reauthorization](/reauthorise-url-links).
+Any companies originally created in another environment are deauthorised and require [reauthorisation](/reauthorise-url-links).
 :::

 ## Switch environments using the Codat portal